pombredanne/https-github.com-z88dk-z88dk.wiki-/CRT.md

 ## memory map

 The memory map is defined in the target's "memory_model.inc".
-For the embedded target this is [[http://z88dk.cvs.sourceforge.net/viewvc/z88dk/z88dk/libsrc/_DEVELOPMENT/target/embedded/memory_model.inc?content-type=text%2Fplain|target/embedded/memory_model.inc]] which includes [[http://z88dk.cvs.sourceforge.net/viewvc/z88dk/z88dk/libsrc/_DEVELOPMENT/target/crt_memory_model.inc?content-type=text%2Fplain|crt_memory_model.inc]].
+For the z80 target this is [`target/z80/crt_memory_map.inc`](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/z80/crt_memory_map.inc) which includes [`target/crt_memory_model.inc`](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/crt_memory_model_z80.inc).
 If you recall, the selection of "startup=0" on the compile line as discussed above set the variable **%%__MMAP = 0%%**.
 This selects the one and only memory map defined in the memory model file.
 This memory map is almost universally used and would only need to be different for bankswitched targets.
 The model sets up the standard CODE/DATA/BSS sections.

 ## user initialization and exit code

 The crts create two sections that allow programs to place initialization and cleanup code into the crt.
 The intialization code is run just before main() is called and the exit code is run just after registered atexit() functions are called but before files are closed.

 The section names are "**code_crt_init**" and "**code_crt_exit**".